BrowserBox/BrowserBox/README.md

 ## News

+- **July 18 2020**
+  - New client web app bundling improves load speed of browser UI.
+  - Remove UI icons from .gitignore because they're no longer added on install, but instead are always in the repo.
+  - New [docker builds](https://hub.docker.com/r/dosyago/browsergapce) and [releases](https://github.com/dosyago/BrowserGap/releases/latest) incorporating these changes.
 - **July 18 2020** Bug fix on master: Remove UI icons from .gitignore because they're no longer added on install, but instead are always in the repo.
 - **July 15 2020** Run or install as global via `npx remoteview@latest` or `npm i -g remoteview@latest` (**Working!**)
 - **July 14 2020** [New Binary releases!](https://github.com/dosyago/BrowserGap/releases/latest).
 Binaries now come with default args.
 Platforms available: Mac, Win, and Nix.
-- **July 13 2020** New Docker Hub image with latest changes: [dosyago/browsergapce:2.0](https://hub.docker.com/r/dosyago/browsergapce)
+- **July 13 2020** New Docker Hub image with latest changes: [dosyago/browsergapce:2.1](https://hub.docker.com/r/dosyago/browsergapce)

 ## About